-The WLCC advocates and makes representations to the public and various authorities in support of the lake and on behalf of our members.
+The WLCC advocates for actions and makes representations to the public and various authorities in support of the lake and on behalf of our members.
 Williams Lake is situated across the Northwest Arm from the Halifax peninsula.
-Stories of the lake and its surrounding landscape began centuries ago as the Mi'kmaq people made yearly visits to the area.
-The lake has a rich and diverse working history dating back to the mid 1700s.
+Stories of the lake and its surrounding landscape began centuries ago as the Mi'kmaq people made visits to the lake they called Etu'panuek.
+The lake also has a rich and diverse working history dating back to the mid 1700s.
 In the 1800s the lake was used to supply ice to the residents of Halifax.
 In the twentieth century local people began to use the lake primarily for recreation.